deas/argocd-conductr/README.md

 - [ ] Feature 3
     - [ ] Nested Feature
 -->
+- Prometheus based sync failure alerts (s. known issues)
+- It appear odd that using olm based installation of ocm still requires us to worry about [the hub registration-operator](apps/infra/registration-operator-hub).
 - There are `TODO` tags in code (to provide context)
 - It takes too long for prometheus to get up
 - `terraform` within Argo CD? (just like in `tf-controller`)